odinolson17/sapphire_fullstack_ai_video_chat_app/readme.md

 Sapphire!

-An AI Video Chat Application soon to be out.
+An AI Video Chat Application soon to be out!